With Carney warning of 1970s-style shock, UK firms ready for no-deal Brexit

 “All of our efforts are directed along with a large number of Conservative MPs from both the remain camp and the leave camp as well as opposition parties to defeat this deal and force a rethink,” the DUP’s Brexit spokesman Sammy Wilson told Sky News when asked if his party would bring down May’s government.

+But the party’s deputy leader, Nigel Dodds, softened the tone, by leaving open the possibility of the party continuing to support May’s government on domestic issues.

-The prime minister may have hoped opposition to what is a draft divorce deal with the EU would fade after an attempt to unseat her by pro-Brexit Conservatives seemed to be fizzling out.
+The prime minister was banking on opposition to what is a draft divorce deal fading after an attempt to unseat her by pro-Brexit Conservatives seemed to be fizzling out.
+As an olive branch to those Brexit campaigners, her spokesman signaled May was open to looking at their proposed technological solutions to keep the border open on the island of Ireland.

-For her, it was business as usual.
+For now, it was business as usual for May.
 She will meet European Commission President Jean-Claude Juncker in Brussels on Wednesday to discuss an agreement on future ties before EU leaders are due to rubber-stamp the divorce deal on Sunday.

-But one eurosceptic lawmaker, Jacob Rees-Mogg, said May had taken a “deliberate decision not to deliver a proper Brexit” and the prime minister’s opponents were adhering to the mantra that “patience is a virtue” in their attempt to oust her.
+But one eurosceptic lawmaker, Jacob Rees-Mogg, stood firm, saying May had taken a “deliberate decision not to deliver a proper Brexit” and that her opponents were adhering to the mantra that “patience is a virtue” in their attempt to oust her.

 May has warned lawmakers they have a simple choice: back her deal or risk ushering in a no deal departure, a delay to Brexit or possibly no Brexit at all.